Sleeping in Airports

 Bus

 Mexico City Airport has two 24-hour bus terminals, offering round-the-clock transportation to major cities surrounding Mexico City.
-The Terminal 1 bus station is located near the car ramp leading to the Internationals area.
-Terminal 2 buses depart from Gate D, between Entrance 4 and the Domestic Arrivals exit.
-For fare, routes and schedules, visit the Mexico City Airport website.
+The Terminal 1 bus station is located in the Internationals area, near Gates 7 and 8, with access on Level 1, in room F. The Terminal 2 bus station can be accessed from hall D, door 4, near the Domestic Arrivals exit.
+For fares, routes and schedules, visit the Mexico City Airport website.

 Car Rentals